apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 ### Assumption & limitation

 - The relative order of an async producer and its consumer should be “reasonable”.
 Some effort has been done to support tricky and unusual cases, but it’s highly possible that some unexpected input programs and their annotations would cause invalid IR to be generated.
 Unresolved question: Should all pipeline configurations that pass the existing validity check be supported by async pipeline?
 Is there a way to derive the wait count statically that works for all possible cases?
 - Control flow.
 If an async block is predicated so that we cannot tell exactly how many times it would be executed, we can only do `wait(0)`.
 It is unclear if such case would come up in practice.
 In the worst case, we can allocate a local variable that dynamically tracks the number of async operations that have actually happened.
-For now, this proposal won’t implement such dynamic counting, but if it turns out that the current support is too limiting, we can revisit this approach.
+For now, this proposal will not implement such dynamic counting, but if it turns out that the current support is too limiting, we can revisit this approach.
 (Note for PTX: `cp.async(N)` apparently requires `N` to be an integer constant, so dynamic counting won’t work there.)

 ### Implementation status
 The implementation, including test cases, is complete and ready to be upstreamed as soon as this RFC is accepted.
 The test cases include an end to end demonstration of pipelining transform and lowering to actual asynchronous instructions, runnable on an NVIDIA Ampere GPUs.